ifthenpay/ifthenpay-sdk-php/readme.md

 ### Payment Services methods

-With a payment service object you gain access to its methods, some of which are common to other payment service object.
+With a payment service object, you gain access to its methods, some of which are common to other payment service objects.

-* `initPayment()` initiates a payment for the current service and returns a payment model object, which contains all the details necessary to persist that payment in you application/project.
+* `initPayment()` initiates a payment for the current service and returns a payment model object, which contains all the details necessary to persist that payment in your application/project.
-* `registerWebhook()` register a URL as webhook, this must be a valid URL in your project that will handle the payment satus update.
+* `registerWebhook()` register a URL as a webhook, this must be a valid URL in your project that will handle the payment status update.
 * `validateWebhook()` validates the default parameters of the webhook request, this is a simple parameter validation against your persisted payment model.
 You can use this method in the controller that receives the webhook to quickly validate the request.
-* `isExpired()` checks if the payment has expired, if no expire time configured returns false.
+* `isExpired()` checks if the payment has expired, if no expiration time is configured returns false.
 * `isPaid()` checks if a payment is complete, that is, if it has been paid by the customer.
 *`getPaymentStatus()`*(MB WAY and Cofidis only)* gets the current status of the transaction.
   * MB WAY, when initialized with success, is in a "pending" status, it can then be "paid", "rejected_by_user", "declined" or "expired".
-  * Cofidis, when initialized with success, is in a "pending" status, it can then be "paid", "declined", "canceled" or "error *`verifyPayment()`*(Credit Card only)*verifies the secret key in the success redirect from credit card page, allowing you to verify the payment in that way.
+  * Cofidis, when initialized with success, is in a "pending" status, it can then be "paid", "declined", "canceled" or "error *`verifyPayment()`*(Credit Card only)*verifies the secret key in the success redirect from the credit card page, allowing you to verify the payment in that way.
 *`isTransactionPaid()`*(Pay By Link only)* used to verify the payment, it validates the secret key sent in the Pay By Link success redirect.
-This method has a very specific use, it requires a the transaction ID which is only given when Pay By Link redirects to the success URL.
-Pay By Link only redirect to success URL when confirming payment in gateway page or being redirected from Pay By Link Credit Card or Pix.
+This method has a very specific use, it requires the transaction ID which is only given when Pay By Link redirects to the success URL.
+Pay By Link only redirects to the success URL when confirming payment on the gateway page or being redirected from Pay By Link Credit Card or Pix.

 #### Multibanco Dynamic